Rr9/arrowKeyRC/README.md

 	SerialPy - pythonhosted.org/pyserial/

- Its Python for the part that runs on your computer so just run pyhton through the IDLE or command line, what ever you like.
+ Its Python for the part that runs on your computer so just run Python through the IDLE or command line, what ever you like.

  The "tramsmitter" & "receiver" folder have the arduino code Use the arduino editor to open them and download and compile